Azure-Samples/azure-ai-video-creation-playbook/README.md

 SPEECH_LANGUAGE=
 ```

+> [!IMPORTANT]
+> Make sure the voice model you are using allows customisation.

-## Step 4: Avatar Animation and Captioning with Adobe Express (optional)
+## Step 4: Avatar Animation and Captioning (optional)

 ### Objective
 Enhance video engagement with animated avatars and captions.
+This section is optional, you can skip it if you already have the video content available.

+> [!NOTE]
+> In the current example we are using Adobe Express but you can use other tools.

 ### Process: Animate Characters
 1. Navigate to https://new.express.adobe.com/home/tools/animate-from-audio